janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 ```
 afbe8d33e25b4b908c0b9f91546f09e6

-1. Now, go to the browser and enter Jenkins URL as example http://54.227.66.155:8080/
+1. Now, go to the browser and enter Jenkins URL as shown: http://54.227.66.155:8080/
-2. Under Unlock Jenkins, enter the above Initial password.
-Continue.
+2. Under Unlock Jenkins, enter the above initialAdminPassword & click Continue.
 3. Click on Install suggested Plugins on Customize Jenkins page.

-Once the plugins are installed, it gives you the page where you can create new admin user id and password.
+4. Once the plugins are installed, it gives you the page where you can create a new admin user id and password.

-Enter user id and password.
-Save & Continue.
+5. Enter the user id and password then Save & Continue.
-To keep things easier for this training, you may use the same user
+#### Note: To keep things easier for this training, you may use the same user
-id and password which you used for Github.
-Needless to say, in real life, you must keep the user
-ids and passwords separate.
+6. Enter the Id and password which you used for Github.
+(In real life, you must keep the user ids and passwords separate.)

-In next step, on Instance Configuration Page, verify your Jenkins Public IP and Port Number then
-click on Save and Finish
+7. In the next step, on Instance Configuration Page, verify your Jenkins Public IP and Port Number then click on Save and Finish

 You will be prompted to the Jenkins Home Page